giorgigutsaevi/CV/README.md

  towards the bank by 19%)
 - Managed Social Media Channels and inter-organisational communication
 - Implemented five nation-wide sponsorship projects

-#### Initiative

-- I am a huge advocate for effective communication!
-During my time at VTB Bank Georgia, I suggested to introduce a chat-based communication (Microsoft Teams) to avoid mass email traffic within the organisation, which eventually increased day-to-day productivity.
-- I am a naturally curious person, constantly hungry to learn more about the world, research novelties and new technologies in the tech industry, listen to podcasts about a variety of topics and travel whenever I get the chance.
-- I am currently learning React, Redux & MongoDB with the aim to master the MERN stack.

 ## Education